 Often overshadowed by its neighbor Ubud.
-The quiet district of Tampaksiring is a home for several interesting destinations in Bali.
+The quiet district of Tampaksiring is home to top destinations in Bali.
 One of them is an important temple, called Tirta Empul Temple.
-The name Tirta Empul roughly means “water that spurt out from the ground”.
+The name Tirta Empul roughly means “water that spurts out from the ground”.

 Referring to the springs located in this temple.
 Balinese believe that the spring water here holds holy properties.
 It is said that the God Indra himself pierced the earth to create these springs.
-According to the myth, the ancient king of Mayadenawa poisoned the God Indra’s army.
-As a form of disobedience toward the gods.
+According to the myth, the ancient king of Mayadenawa poisoned God Indra’s army.
+It’s a form of his rebellion and disobedience toward the gods.

-Angered by Mayadenawa’s maleficence, God Indra created a water source to counter Mayadenawa’s poison.
+Angered by Mayadenawa’s maleficence, God Indra created a water source to counter the poison.
 He then defeated Mayadenawa.
-His triumph over Mayadenawa’s evilness is celebrated annually by Balinese as “Hari Raya Galungan” (Galungan Holiday).
+His triumph over Mayadenawa’s evilness is celebrated annually by the Balinese as the Galungan holiday.

-The temple is among a few temples in Bali with a holy water source (other being Ulun Danu Temple).
-Balinese perform Melukat, a bathing ritual to clean one’s body and soul, every year at Tirta Empul.
+Tirta Empul temple is among the few temples in Bali with a holy water source.
+Balinese perform Melukat, a bathing ritual to clean one’s body and soul, every year in this particular spot.

 It’s among the most famous temples in Bali, with both locals and tourists participating in the Melukat procession.
-In 2017, former USA president Barack Obama and his family visited Tirta Empul during their holiday to Bali.
+The site even get more fame when former US president Barack Obama and his family visited Tirta Empul back in 2017.

 Tirta Empul Temple Bathing Ritual Melukat